Urinary Tract Infection (UTI)

 - Children learning how to use the toilet should be instructed to wipe front to back and not to hold their urine for extended periods of time.

 - Elderly may not feel the symptoms of UTI allowing the infection to progress and worsen.
+They may experience mental changes and confusion.

 - Urgency to urinate, increased frequency of urination.